damnedpie/godot-cas/README.md

 ### Android 7.1.1 and 7.1.2

 Currently there are issues with some adapters causing crashes on API levels 25 and 26 (7.1.1 and 7.1.2).
-This is caused by some other adapters forcing 'play-services-ads-identifier:18.2.0' while the adapters in question can only work with 'play-services-ads-identifier:18.2.0'.
+This is caused by some of the adapters forcing 'play-services-ads-identifier:18.2.0' while the adapters in question can only work with 'play-services-ads-identifier:18.1.0'.
 If you are supporting those API levels, add the following to your `android/build/build.gradle`:

 ```groovy
 configurations.all {